sdiehl/stephendiehl.com/posts/production.md

 }
 ```

-**Performance and Monitoring** A bit of a stumbling point for performance is
+**Performance and Monitoring** A common performance problem is that of many
-that memory movement for lots of small updates to large records can have a
+small updates updates to records with large numbers of fields.
+Records of
+hundreds of fields are somewhat pathological but in practice they show up in a
+lot of business logic that needs to interact with large database rows.
+Too much
+of this can very noticeable impact on GC pressure by doing allocations on each
-noticeable impact on GC pressure.
-If you notice runaway memory performance, one
+update.
+If you notice runaway memory performance, one of the first places to
-of the first places to look (after the usual suspects) is look for overgrown
+look (after the usual suspects) is look for overgrown records and possibly
-records and possibly inside of StateT with use of lots of ``modify`` in
+inside of StateT with use of lots of modify`` in sequence.
-sequence.

 The other very common library for live performance monitoring is ``ekg`` which
 simply forks off a thread that manages the state of the GHC runtime internals